jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 The usage of `next_in_place` for all sequence traversals in jank meant that, **at most, one allocation was needed for an iteration of any length**.
 In jank's case, that meant the same `(apply str [1 2 3 4 5 6 7 8 9 10])` went
-from 32 allocations to only 3.
+from 32 sequence allocations to only 3.

 That's a huge win.
 Right?